Junior Cycle: Other

-Short Courses
+Short courses

-The NCCA circulated specifications for 'Short Courses'.
-Students will be introduced to a variety of subjects which are linked to the statements of learning and are designed for approximately 100 hours of student engagement.
-9 Short Courses have been introduced however, schools have the opportunity to develop their own Short Courses which reflect their school community as long as they fit into the framework for Junior Cycle.
+The NCCA has circulated specifications for 'Short Courses', which are part of, or linked to, the Junior Cycle.
+Students taking such courses will be introduced to a variety of subjects which are linked to the statements of learning and are designed for approximately 100 hours of student engagement.
+10 short courses have been introduced to date, however schools have the opportunity to develop their own Short Courses which reflect their school community as long as they fit into the framework for Junior Cycle.
 Students have the opportunity to take up to 4 short courses and substitute these for more long-form non-mandatory subjects.

+The short courses available include eight courses at the 3rd level of the National Framework of Qualifications, the first three of which are offered as potential elements of the school wellbeing programme: